 In the metering table below, which I’ve color inverted within a photo editing software package, I’ve listed both

 disabled labeled probes.
 Because probes can be disabled during the benchmark run the counts and totals for such methods are only accurate in the sense of the method invocations that were metered up to the point of disablement.
 Only one of the probes still being metered at the end of the benchmark matches a method picked out by the stack sampling profiler.
 Then again the code coverage and focus is very different.
-Thread stack sampling is focused on what the system appears to be busy doing but in a modern multithreaded appearances are very deceiving especially when there is no sense of activity and the transitions between such.
-Adaptive metering is far more powerful and relevant in it’s reporting when it comes to identifying the appropriate point for algorithmic change.
+Thread stack sampling is focused on what the system appears to be busy doing, but in a modern multithreaded world, appearances are very deceiving when there is no sense of activity and the transitions between such.
+Adaptive metering is far more compelling and relevant in it’s reporting when it comes to identifying the appropriate point for algorithmic change.

 In the configuration below I’ve switched out the